-Although steadily improving, the rate of new business creation in Hartlepool is consistently lower than the national average.
 Whilst the physical incubation developments are critical to achieving this diversification, there is still a need for additional incubation facilities, linked to the overarching business support mechanism to ensure that robust new businesses are created.

-The priority for Hartlepool is to continue to develop the physical incubation facilities that not only include the Hartlepool Enterprise

-Centre and the UKSE Innovation Centre but also the Creative Lodge located at the CCAD and the proposed development on the Crown House site in the ISQ which will support creative and digital sectors, working in partnership with HCFE and CCAD.
-Alongside this, there will be a continuation of pre-start and start up incubation support services to local residents of Hartlepool who are considering self employment as a career option.
+The priority for Hartlepool is to continue to develop the physical incubation facilities that not only include the Hartlepool Enterprise Centre and the UKSE Innovation Centre but also support the needs of an emerging "creatives" cluster around the Church Square area.
+Alongside this, there will be a continuation of pre-start and start up incubation support services to local residents of Hartlepool who are considering self employment as a career option, particularly assisting in the development of the Leapfrog self employment programme.